skuro/lambdalf/README.md

 [![version](https://clojars.org/org.clojars.pmonks/lambdalf/latest-version.svg)](https://clojars.org/org.clojars.pmonks/lambdalf)

-Here's some sample code from an NREPL session connected to a running Alfresco repository.
+Here's some sample code from an nREPL session connected to a running Alfresco repository.
 Note that there are [better ways](https://github.com/pmonks/lambdalf/blob/master/src/clojure/alfresco/nodes.clj#L65) to get a handle to the Company
 Home `nodeRef`.
 Note also that unlike Alfresco's native Java API, each `ResultSet` is automatically closed after a search.